-- Additionally, in order to be eligible for federal and state air, you must complete a Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov.
-The FAFSA is available October 1st for the following school year.
-If you need assistance knowing when and which FAFSA to complete, feel free to contact our office.
-We recommend filing your FAFSA prior to our January 15th priority deadline to ensure that you are eligible for the maximum awards.
-Missouri residents must file the FAFSA before February 1st each year to be eligible to receive state aid.
+- In order to be eligible for federal and state aid, you must complete a Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov.
+The FAFSA is available each year starting October 1 for the following school year.
+We recommend filing your FAFSA prior to our January 15 priority deadline to ensure that you are eligible for the maximum awards.
+Missouri residents must file the FAFSA before February 1 each year to be eligible to receive state aid.

-- Starting May 10, 2015, the FSA ID - a username and password - has replaced the Federal Student Aid PIN and must be used to log into the FAFSA.
+- Starting May 10, 2015, the FSA ID – a username and password – has replaced the Federal Student Aid PIN and must be used to log into the FAFSA.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 If you do not already have an FSA ID, you can create one when logging in to fafsa.gov.
-Assistance on creating a FSA ID can be found by reviewing the following PDF.
 Both you and at least one parent will need a FSA ID, if you are a dependent student.

 - You will receive the results of your FAFSA application typically by e-mail so make certain the email address you list on the application is valid and that you check it often.
 The report sent to you is called a Student Aid Report (SAR).
 Once received, be sure to review your SAR and confirm that the information provided was complete and accurate.

 - If you included Missouri Valley’s school code on your FAFSA, we will also receive the information you provided on your FAFSA application.
-Our office will review the report and contact you if we discover any conflicting information, omissions, required updates or verification issues.
-Any additional information that is required will be requested by our office in the form of mailed correspondence.
-Be sure your address on file is accurate and keep an eye out for any additional information requests.
+Any additional information that is required will be requested by our office in the form of emailed correspondence.
+Be sure your email address on file is accurate and keep an eye out for any additional information requests.